swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 So what's the best place to watch free English friendly Go commentary videos you ask?

-Youtube!
+YouTube!

-### Youtube
+### YouTube

-My current favorite of all the Go commentary channels on Youtube is Lee Hajin's (Korean 3p)
+My current favorite of all the Go commentary channels on YouTube is Lee Hajin's (Korean 3p)
 [Haylee's World of Go/Baduk](https://www.youtube.com/channel/UCTji1kQNoWIH85dB_Vxka9g).
 Lee Hajin, who is also the Secretary General of the